How to Master the Art of Writing Persuasive Copy with These Powerful Tips

 Again, stories come into play here.
 Get them to imagine a new world, a new outcome or even a new potential future or person they have to become.
 Show them what's possible through the use of their imagination.
 Let them do most of the world in their mind once you set them up for success.

-Ultimately, the decision to buy is theirs and that comes from their mind so you want to prime their mind in the right direction.
-Use the word imagine - "Imagine a day when you wake up and your PayPal has been exploding all night.
-You sold while you were literally asleep" or "Imagine having your in-laws come over and your mother-in-law finally compliments your living room layout after you had your interior design go to town!"
+Ultimately, the decision to buy is theirs, which comes from their mind, so you want to prime their mind in the right direction.
+Use the word imagine - "Imagine a day when you wake up, and your PayPal has been exploding all night.
+You sold while you were literally asleep" or "Imagine having your in-laws come over, and your mother-in-law finally compliments your living room layout after you had your interior design go to town!"

 Show them who they need to be, what they need to do and how they need to get there.
-What your solution is and why it's the one they need.
+What is your solution, and why is it the one they need?

 5. Pique their curiosity